Marquess of Lavradio: Titles

 In addition to holding the titles of Count of Avintes, Count of Lavradio and Count of Torres Vedras, the Marquesses of Lavradio are Chiefs of the Name and Arms of the Lancastre, Mascarenhas and Alarcão lineages in Portugal, and head of the noble houses of Aveiro, Gouvêa, Portalegre, Santa Cruz, Montalvão and Turcifal, and thus claimants to the titles of Duque of Aveiro, Duque and Marquess of Torres Novas, Marquess of Gouvêa, Marquess of Montalvão, Count of Portalegre, Count of Santa Cruz, Count of Castelo Novo and Count of Serém.
-They also represent the curious title of Marquess of Turcifal, a Portuguese title of nobility given to the 3rd Count of Torres Vedras by Felipe IV of Spain in 1652, during the Portuguese War of Independence.
+They also represent the curious title of Marquess of Turcifal, a Portuguese title of nobility given to the Count of Torres Vedras by Felipe IV of Spain in 1652, during the Portuguese War of Independence.

 The lengthy surname used by the Marquesses of Lavradio underlines their position as Chiefs of various lineages, as well as their legal obligation as administrators of various morgadios, many of which inherited by marriage and subject to the use of the founder's surname.
-In fact, in addition to the successive honours and positions earned by the House of Lavradio through continuous service of the family to the Crown, its patrimony would extend to all regions of Portugal, except the Algarve, covering a significant part of Portuguese territory by way of marriage alliances.
+In fact, in addition to the successive honours and positions earned by the House of Lavradio through continuous service of the family to the Crown, its patrimony would extend to all regions of Portugal, except the Algarve, covering a significant part of Portuguese territory by way of marital alliances.

 The title of Count of Avintes, which was granted to the 4th Count and his descendants in perpetuity, is assumed at birth by the eldest son and heir of the Marquess of Lavradio.
 The title of Count of Lavradio has been used on four more occasions by younger sons and close relatives of the head of the family with the latter's permission.

-Origins and Family History
+Origins and family history

 The Marquesses of Lavradio are chiefs of one of the branches of the Almeida family of Portugal, whose noble origins and genealogy are described in detail in all Portuguese nobiliaries, notably "História Genealógica da Casa Real Portuguesa" and "Memórias Históricas e Genealógicas dos Grandes de Portugal", both by D. António Caetano de Sousa, and "Brasões da Sala de Sintra", by Anselmo Braamcamp Freire.
+The Almeida family has become one of the most prominent among Portuguese nobility.
+In addition to that of the Marquesses of Lavradio, its other main branches also achieved social and political prominence, including the senior line, headed by the Counts, and later Marquesses of Abrantes, and that of the Counts of Assumar, later Marquesses of Alorna.